Lake Clark National Park Bear Viewing Lodges

 Bear Viewing Lodges

-Stonewood Lodge is a high-end, year-round, all-inclusive getaway to wild Alaska located on the shores of 50-mile long Lake Clark.
+Stonewood Lodge is a high-end, year-round, all-inclusive getaway to wild Alaska located on the shores of 50-mile long Lake Clark within the Bristol Bay Watershed.
 Summer activities include prime bear viewing and trophy fishing as well as snowmobiling, skiing and ice fishing in the winter.

 It’s thrilling to see coastal brown bears in their natural habitat, especially when you’re not rushed.
 Fly out of Homer to the Katmai coast for five days of amazing bear viewing with Alaska Bear Adventures.
 Stay overnight on the Alaska Dawn, a 65-foot expedition trawler, so you can easily get back to the bears each morning.